George leaves an angry answering machine message for a woman — then desperately tries to erase it before she hears it.

 GeorgeYeah, people who work at NORAD, who're on twenty-four hour missile

 ElaineIt's all in your head.
 All she knows is she had a good time.
-I
+I think you should call her.

 ElaineOh, why?
 I love it when guys call me the next day.